Introduction to Deep Learning: What Is Deep Learning?

 Learn more about using MATLAB for deep learning.

-Say I have a set of images, and I want to recognize which category of objects each image belongs to – cars, trucks, or boats.
+So let's take a look at an example.
+Say I have a set of images, and I want to recognize which category of objects each image belongs to: cars, trucks, or boats.
+I started with a labeled set of images or training data.
+The labels correspond to the desired outputs of the task.

 Another example is a robot learning how to control the movement of its arm to pick up a specific object.
-In this case, the task being learned is how to pick up an object given an input image.
+In this case, the task being learned is how to pick up an object, given an input image.
+Many of these techniques used in deep learning today have been around for decades.
+For example, deep learning has been used to recognize handwritten postal codes in the mail service since the 1990s.

-Most deep learning methods use neural network architectures.
+Most deep learning methods used neural network architectures.
 This is why you often hear deep learning models referred to as deep neural networks.
-One of the most popular types of deep neural networks is known as a convolutional neural network.
-It is especially well suited for working with image data.
-The term “deep” usually refers to the number of hidden layers in the neural network.
-Traditional neural networks only contain 2-3 hidden layers, while some recent deep networks have as many as 150.
+One popular type of deep neural network is known as a convolutional neural network, or CNN.
+A CNN is especially well suited for working with image data.

 I hope you found this overview helpful.
 To find out more, you can visit our website at mathworks.com/deep-learning.